maxwell-bland/glotch/README.md

-# SPIS 2015 UCSD Project with Graphics -- Maxwell and Sim

-GLOTCH -- an image manipulation software that purposefully 'glitches' images in order to create computer generated art.
+# GLOTCH -- an image manipulation software that purposefully 'glitches' images in order to create computer generated art.
 Its features include:

 * Fully functioning GUI
 * Multiple different functions with user-controlled random seeds